wooyek/django-powerbank/README.rst

 Work in progress
 ----------------

-This package was created with `wooyek/cookiecutter-django-app`_ project template, it may full you by having a lot of cookie filling ready from the start.
+This package was created with `wooyek/cookiecutter-django-app`_ project template.
+It may fool you by having a lot of cookie filling just ready from the start.
 Be warned!
 It may not be ready for eating!

 .. image:: https://media.giphy.com/media/DmLUhoNUBfz5C/giphy.gif